dendrite/viscosity/Glia/README.markdown

 * Build Client from a Builder pattern
 * Publish in zookeeper a list (names - canonical java names) of interfaces inside a GliaServer
 * [DONE] Make a typezation without cast IAskServer askServer = (IAskServer) gliaClientProxy.getProxy(IAskServer.class);

-* look through is glia-server-context.xml - exists?? - just wrap it into exception!

 * [DONE] What about a reconnect - tested under EJB
 * [DONE] If connection was lost from client - need to reconnection another instance - tested under EJB